 Your blogging success starts with writing about the right things.

-Want people to click on your links, spend time on your blog, subscribe to your email list, pay you money and buy from you?
+Want people to click on your links, spend time on your blog, subscribe to your email list, pay you money, and buy from you?

-And that’s why figuring out what your audience wants is so crucial.
+That’s why, figuring out what your audience wants is so crucial.

 Easier said than done, I know.